-When you’re using JSON-LD, microdata or Structured Data on Shopify, it’s important to test to make sure they are set up correctly.
+When you’re using JSON-LD, microdata or Structured Data on Shopify, it’s important to test to make sure that your data is appearing correctly.

-If they aren’t, Google won’t be able to read them and you’ll get no benefit from having them.
+If your data is incorrect, Google won’t be able to read the data and you’ll lose out on the benefits from having it.

 1. Select your pages